stockphrase/no-silo/content/courses/workshops/_index.md

 #### <i class="fas fa-file"></i>  [**Introduction to Academic Research**](/courses/workshops/academic-research-intro)
 {{< /hint >}}

-A brief introduction to the processes involved in a research project.
-The lectures and workshops below build on this initial description.
+An introduction to academic research and some strategies for success.
+The lectures and workshops below each build on this initial description of the research process.

 ---